BOARD OF TRUSTEES SEPTEMBER 2019 UPDATE

-The Board of Trustees hope all the Village residents are enjoying the end of summer and the start of a new school year.
+The Board of Trustees wishes everyone a great start to the school year and a happy first day of fall!
+Summer is sadly over, but we are looking forward to what autumn brings to our Village.
 The Board did not meet in August so we wanted to update you on issues discussed at our September meeting and other issues that are currently affecting the Village.

 REMEMBRANCE: Please take the time to remember all the families that were affected by September 11, 2001, especially our Village residents.
 They include Thomas Burke, Paul R. Casio, James Connor, Joseph D. Dickey Jr., John F. Iskyan, Timothy C. Kelly, and Frank Salvaterra.

 TRAFFIC & SAFETY: School is open and we ask all residents to SLOW DOWN.
 Please take your time driving through the Village and be aware of children and pedestrians in the neighborhood.
 Slow down, come to a complete stop at the stop signs and find a safe spot to drop off and pick up your student by the school.
 Parking measures around the school are designed for the safety of the residents.
 Speed control and safety starts with us.

 ROADS: The South Eakins, Bellows Lane, Stuart Place road improvement project is currently underway and we thank all of the residents for their cooperation and patience during the construction.
 Construction will continue for the next few weeks.
 Burnham Place will be repaved at the same time the paving occurs on Eakins, Bellows and Stuart.
 Minor road repairs will be also conducted this week and next on Nassau Avenue.
 If possible, for your safety, we ask residents to avoid these areas during construction.